oitashg/ProTrack/README.md

 by the help of cronJob
 * **Real-time sync**: When a student’s Codeforces handle is updated via the UI, data is fetched immediately regardless of cron.

+# Codeforces API

+* You can get all the information about Codeforces data like data of user, contest or problems along with Methods and Return Objects from [Codeforces API](https://codeforces.com/apiHelp)

 ## 🧹 Usage

 1. Navigate to **Students** to add or manage records.